puppetlabs/puppet-specifications/language/resource-api/README.md

 The primary runtime environment for the provider is the Puppet agent, a long-running daemon process.
 The provider can also be used in the Puppet apply command, a one-shot version of the agent, or the Puppet resource command, a short-lived command line interface (CLI) process for listing or managing a single resource type.
 Other callers who want to access the provider will have to imitate these environments.

-The primary lifecycle of resource managment in each of these tools is the *transaction*, a single set of changes, for example a catalog or a CLI invocation.
-The registered block will be surfaced in a clean class, and will be instantiated once for each transaction.
-The provider defines any number of helper methods to support itself.
+The primary lifecycle of resource managment in each of these tools is the transaction, a single set of changes, for example a catalog or a CLI invocation.
+The provider's class will be instantiated once for each transaction.
+Within that class the provider defines any number of helper methods to support itself.
 To allow for a transaction to set up the prerequisites for a provider and be used immediately, the provider is instantiated as late as possible.
 A transaction will usually call `get` once, and may call `set` any number of times to affect change.
 The object instance hosting the `get` and `set` methods can be used to cache ephemeral state during execution.
-The provider should not try to cache state beyond the transaction, to avoid interfering with the agent daemon.
-In some cases, caching beyond the transaction won't help as the hosting process will only manage a single transaction.
+The provider should not try to cache state outside of its instances.
+In many cases, such caching won't help as the hosting process will only manage a single transaction.
+In long-running runtime environments (like the agent) the benefit of the caching needs to be balanced by the cost of the cache at rest, and the lifetime of cache entries, which are only useful when they are longer than the regular `runinterval`.

 ### Utilities